NA-Jalilius/URMobileCodingChallenge/README.md

 For my REST client, I've used Restrofit synchronus request to get the data.
 Althought we can use asynchronus requests also !

-A picture of the app execution :
+# A picture of the app execution :

-And the chosen symbolic Icon was (You can guess what the abrv. stands for :D )
+# And the chosen symbolic Icon was (You can guess what the abrv.
+UR MCC stands for 😏 )

 <p>
     <img src="https://github.com/NA-Jalilius/URMobileCodingChallenge/blob/master/app/src/main/ic_launcher_icone-web.png" width = "75" height = "75"/>